honey2156/interview-gfg-questions/arrays/README.md

 * Finding number in a bitonic array
 * Reverse an Array or String
 * Find the smallest and second smallest elements in an array
+* Find the minimum element in a sorted and rotated array